Subscribe to Our Newsletter

 2. What's your risk profile?

-Other than your credit records, banks would assess your creditworthiness based on many things which could include your job stability, spending habits and etc. The likelihood of default which is your inability to pay off your debts or service it (pay interest) is an important factor when you’re borrowing a mortgage loan.
+Other than your credit records, banks would assess your creditworthiness based on many things which could include your job stability, spending habits, etc. The likelihood of default which is your inability to pay off your debts or service it (pay interest) is an important factor when you’re borrowing a mortgage loan.

 3. What's the value of the property?

-Properties that are on the market can be overpriced and so banks need property valuators to confirm that the property you are applying a loan for is worth the money that you are paying for.
+Properties that are on the market can be overpriced so banks need property valuators to confirm that the property you are applying a loan for is worth the money that you are paying for.
 This is done because, in the event of your default, the banks would still be able to recoup the amount you borrowed by reselling it back into the market.

 4. Do you know the maximum Loan-to-Value (LTV) ratio or margin of finance that you can access?

-Commonly, 90% LTV ratio can be anticipated on a Malaysian residential mortgage loan.
+Commonly, a 90% LTV ratio can be anticipated on a Malaysian residential mortgage loan.
 But if you hold more than two existing housing loans then the LTV ratio on the following housing loan is lower and is capped at 70%.
-Meanwhile, LTV ratios are even lower for foreigners as these are restrictions to those that have fewer attachments to Malaysia.
+Meanwhile, LTV ratios are even lower for foreigners as there are restrictions to those that have fewer attachments to Malaysia.

 5. Age isn't just a number when it comes to getting a loan

-Loan repayments period is usually up to 35 years from the first day of your loan or until you’ve reached 65/70 years of age (depending on the bank), whichever occurs first.
+The loan repayment period is usually up to 35 years from the first day of your loan or until you’ve reached 65/70 years of age (depending on the bank), whichever occurs first.
 A younger person (e.g. 21-25 years old) might have a higher chance of getting the house loan approved compared to somebody in their 60s.

 6. How many dependents do you have?

 The number of dependants affects your eligibility because they will be spending portions of your income.
-It will also affect your capabilities to pay off your housing loans.
+It will also affect your capability to pay off your housing loans.
 If you’re a husband that has a housewife and five children dependent solely on your salary it may raise a concern with banks.

 7. Choose the right joint applicant(s) - if you're taking this route

-The housing loan which is supposed to be borne by you and your joint applicant(s), thus banks will access them to judge your joint creditworthiness before approving the loan.
+The housing loan is supposed to be borne by you and your joint applicant(s), thus banks will access them to judge your joint creditworthiness before approving the loan.
 Your relationship with the co-applicant may also matter, it is less likely for parents and children or spouses to have disputes compared to other types of relationships such as siblings or friends.

 8. Do you have a stable job?